U & University

 Frequently Asked Questions

-UFirst is a completely free of charge programme
+The UFirst programme is completely free of charge.

 We have worked hard to ensure that UFirst does not represent an extra administrative burden on school staff.
 The scheme is centrally administered and all correspondence goes directly to the pupil.
 We do, however, ask for some key actions from school staff: